Signature and concordance of positive knots: Introduction

 No larger class of knots is likely to share this feature.
 Rudolph's construction of transverse $\mathbb{C}$-links yields infinite families of smoothly slice quasipositive knots~\cite{Rud2}.
 Furthermore, Baker describes infinite families of smoothly concordant (in fact, ribbon concordant) strongly quasipositive knots~\cite{Ba}, based on Hedden's work on Whitehead doubles~\cite{He}.
 Our proof relies on a careful analysis of the signature function of positive knots.
 The main ingredient is a linear estimate of the signature invariant $\sigma$ of positive links.

 \begin{theorem} The following inequalities hold for all positive links $L$:

 \end{theorem}

 Here $b_1(L)$ denotes the minimal first Betti number of all Seifert surfaces of the link~$L$.
 The earliest result in this direction is due to Rudolph~\cite{Rudolph}: closures of positive braids have positive signature\footnote{There exist two opposite conventions concerning the sign of the signature.
 Here we adopt Rudolph's convention: positive links have positive signature.}.
 This was independently extended to positive knots by Cochran and Gompf~\cite{CG} and to positive links by Traczyk and Przytycki~\cite{Traczyk, Prz}.
 Later Stoimenow improved Rudolph's result by showing that the signature is bounded by an increasing function of the first Betti number~\cite{Stoimenow}.
-The first linear bound for positive braid knots was derived by Feller~\cite{Peschito}:
+The first linear bound for positive braid links was derived by Feller~\cite{Peschito}: Recently, the lower bound has been improved to $\frac{1}{8}b_1$ by the same author~\cite{Pegascito}.
+He conjectures the optimal bound to be $\frac{1}{2}b_1$ and proves this for closures of positive $4$-braids.
+An extension of this conjecture to the larger class of positive links is conceivable, as confirmed by examples with small crossing number.

 Theorem~2 yields a linear bound for the topological 4-genus $g_4$ of positive knots, in terms of their genus: This follows from Kauffman and Taylor's signature bound~\cite{KT}, $\sigma \le 2g_4(K)$, combined with the equality $2g(K)=b_1(K)$, valid for all knots $K$.
 Again, this does not extend to (strongly) quasipositive knots, thanks to a result by Rudolph~\cite{Rud2}: every Seifert form can be realized by a quasipositive surface.
 In particular, there exist topologically slice, strongly quasipositive knots of arbitrarily high genus.